PollyP/Notes-on-Penetration-Testing-A-Hands-On-Guide-to-Hacking/README.md

 ## Before you start

 The author has some book updates posted [here](http://bulbsecurity.com/products/penetration-testing-book/#1458760607758-532c63a6-96d7).
 There are some other updates on the [book’s No Starch Press website](https://nostarch.com/pentesting).
-Be sure to look these over before you get started.
+Be sure to look these over.

 ## My test lab